petercolesdc/abernathy/README.md

 2. Assign colors to the map function in `absracts/_colors.scss`.
 These should match the color variables.
 This function builds swatches, and is generally useful for making loops to assign color.
 3. Open `/guide/color.html` and update the model with the color references.

-Watche the terminal for errors
+Watch the terminal for errors

 ## Deployment (basic)
 When you run `make design.build` Abernathy bundles the whole build into the local `public` folder.
 You can then deploy this folder anywhere you like as a self-contained flat-file system (I like to use surge.sh).